 Things to see & do in Positano

-With its gorgeous pastel houses and pretty pebble beaches, Positano epitomises the romance of Italy.
 This is a destination that’s all about beautiful scenery, so a lot of your time on honeymoon here will be spent soaking up the romantic vibes.

 If all you want to do is relax, you’ll be able to sunbathe on the iconic Spiaggia Grande Beach with its beach club with colourful umbrellas.
-There are also a few other beaches in the area that can be a little quieter – including Fornillo Beach and exclusive Arienzo Beach Club.
+There are also a few other beaches in the area that can be a little quieter – including Fornillo Beach and Arienzo Beach Club

-If you want to head out onto the water, renting kayaks is a fun way to explore the coastline.
-You could also hire a private boat to take in the views and visit impossibly scenic coves, caves and glittering beaches across the Amalfi Coast.
-There are also options for luxury sunset cruises.
+You could also hire a private boat or join a small group tour to take in the views and visit scenic coves, caves and glittering beaches across the Amalfi Coast.
+There are also options for luxury sunset cruises which are amazing for honeymooners.

 Where to stay in Positano

 For a small place, Positano isn’t short of amazing hotels.
-Le Sirenuse is a dream choice for honeymooners – it’s a stylish, five-star hotel and one of the world’s most famous and exclusive properties.
-It boasts a prime location, a Michelin-starred restaurant and gorgeous rooms.
-It’s an absolutely heavenly setting for newlyweds!
+Le Sirenuse is a dream choice for honeymooners – it’s a stylish, five-star hotel and one of the world’s most famous properties.

 Day 9-10 Capri (2 nights)